stephenfriedman/Cryptocurrency/README.md

 > XRP as currently implemented has six digits of precision.
 The smallest unit is one millionth of an XRP ( 0.000001 ) and is called a "drop".
 That is: 1 XRP = 1,000,000 drops. -Wikipedia

 ### IOTA
 A crypto focused on the Internet of Things (IoT).
 With transactions capable of up to 16 decimal places, micro transactions are possible which would be a necessity for IoT sensors in exchanging data with one another.
 It is still in its early phases and began trading on exchanges this past June.
+That said, it is not supported on many excahnges yet.
+Bitfinex currently carries it.
 Wallets can be downloaded on [Github](https://github.com/iotaledger/wallet/releases).
 [MWJ](https://matthewwinstonjohnson.gitbooks.io/iota-guide-and-faq/getting-started/dl-wallet/what-is-my-seed.html) has a great guide on getting setup with the wallet and generating a seed.

 | Abbrv.| Unit      | Decimal (IOTA)        |
 |:----:|-----------|-----------------------|